 Wearing the mantle of being the only Moreton Bay island you can drive to, Bribie Island sits just 45 minutes drive north of Queensland’s capital city, Brisbane.
 Cross the Pumistone Passage (with views up to Glass House Mountains on the left and dugongs and dolphins below) to find yourself in a sleepy seaside community.

 As far as islands in the sun go, Bribie’s got game.
-Despite the relative development of the bayside, 86% of the island is national park.
+Despite the relative development of the bayside, 86% of the island is a national park.

 The surf side of the island is where most adventurers find themselves headed, owing to the stretches of uninterrupted beaches perfect for 4WD, fishing, surfing, boating and camping.